chaunguyen3rd/000084-Book-store-CI-CD-with-Code-Pipeline/content/_index.md

 ![ServerlessExample](/images/FrontEndPipeline.png?featherlight=false&width=50pc)

-- The developer creates a git repository on CodeCommit and pushes the front-end code on it
+- The developer creates a git repository on Gitlab and pushes the front-end code on it
 - Every time the source code is updated, CodeBuild will automatically rebuild and then package the build folder
 - Finally, the build folder is pushed to the S3 bucket with the static hosting website enabled